The A-10 Warthog - Useful is Beautiful

 What does the BlueFletch Enterprise Launcher have in common with other Android Launchers — and how does it differ?

 There are a limited number of options for Android Launchers that can be used on rugged mobile devices.
-Most of the enterprise launchers are focused on locking down the desktop to a single kiosk app or a set number of apps.
-Additionally, they can provide some minimal amount of look and feel customization.
+Most of the enterprise launchers are focused on locking down the desktop to a single kiosk app or a set number of apps, however, they don’t provide a seamless SSO login experience for end-users or offer the full gamut of security features required to protect company data.
+Additionally, they provide a minimal amount of look and feel customization.

 The most common we have run across include: